terminatur/reasoning_agent/README.md

 An autonomous AI-powered research agent that performs deep, multi-step research on complex topics and generates comprehensive reports with verifiable citations.

+This is a personal project in an attempt to understand how deep research agents work.

 Different AI systems were used in the planning and building of this agent.

 ## 🌟 Features